mines-researchcomputing/mines-researchcomputing.github.io/source/pages/data_storage_management/orebits.md

 If you are successful, click the [+] icon at right to save the address permanently.
 Note: If asked for login credentials, use those for the system to which you are trying to connect, not your local Mac username and password (unless, of course, they are the same).

+Add a shortcut in Finder by selecting Go > Computer.
+Then dragging and dropping the mounted folder anywhere to left side bar.

 ### Instructions for Linux Users:

 There are many ways to mount network drives using a Linux system.
 Some Linux distributions have graphical clients for this purpose.
 Others require command-line solutions.
 In general, when mounting Windows shares, the “Samba” package will be used.
 For help with your particular Linux distribution, and a particular network file system, please submit a support request at Mines Help Center (https://helpdesk.mines.edu).
 Describe as completely as possible the variety of Linux you are using and the file system you are attempting to access.
 Or proceed using the hints found below.